y00ga-sec/Secure-ADTrust/README.md

 This script offers two main functions that will help you :

 - Deploy **Outbound External Trusts** with Selective Authentication
-- Configure the **Allowed to authenticate** permissions to the right trusted objects for every computer objects in a single OU in the trusting domain
+- Configure the **Allowed to authenticate** permissions to the right trusted objects in the trusting domain

 ## Set-ADTrust